MAMMA: Markerless & Automatic Multi-Person Motion Action Capture: Dataset

 \subsection{\model Real Evaluation Data}

-We captured three datasets to evaluate our method: \datasetEval-Singles, \datasetEval-Dance, and \datasetEval-Extra.
-All datasets were captured with a marker-based system (Vicon) that is synchronized and calibrated with a 32-camera multiview RGB system~\citep{ioi}.
+We captured three datasets to evaluate our method: \datasetEval-(S)ingles (16 views), \datasetEval-(D)ance (32 views), and \datasetEval-Extra (32 views).
+All datasets were captured with a marker-based system (Vicon) synchronized with a multiview RGB system~\citep{ioi}.
 Marker data was manually cleaned and then processed with MoSh++~\cite{amass} to obtain SMPL-X annotations paired with multi-view images.

-Each dataset serves a different evaluation purpose. \datasetEval-Singles consists of 3 individuals in 22 single-subject sequences, including object interaction. \datasetEval-Dance includes 17 West Coast Swing dance sequences performed by a professional dance couple, whose close partner interaction is intrinsic to the genre. \datasetEval-Extra was acquired explicitly to benchmark our method against the Vicon-MoSh marker-based pipeline.
-In addition to using a standard Vicon marker set (FrontWaist10Fingers), we add 37 additional markers on each of the 4 subjects.
+Each dataset serves a different evaluation purpose. \datasetEval-Singles consists of 3 individuals in 22 single-subject sequences, including object interaction. \datasetEval-Dance includes 18 West Coast Swing dance sequences performed by a professional dance couple, whose close partner interaction is intrinsic to the genre. \datasetEval-Extra was acquired explicitly to benchmark our method against the Vicon-MoSh marker-based pipeline.
+In addition to using a standard Vicon marker set (FrontWaist10Fingers), we add 37 additional markers on each of the 3 subjects.
 These extra markers are not used in fitting SMPL-X with MoSh++, and provide independent ground-truth, enabling fair comparison between marker-based and markerless methods.
-Subjects performed 4 sequences each, including walking, dancing, and basic sports motions.
-For more details regarding the marker-based capture pipeline and system configuration, please refer to the \supmat.
+Subjects performed 4 sequences each, including walking, dancing, and basic sports motions. \supmat has more details regarding the marker-based capture pipeline and configuration.

+As part of our contribution, we additionally release a new dance dataset captured solely using \model, covering Bachata, West Coast Swing, Breakdance and Ballroom.
+It consists of 9 subjects performing for approximately 1 hour in total, recorded at 30 FPS.